Kindergarten program features

 ARTISTIC ACTIVITIES

 Children engage in beeswax/clay modelling, wet-on-wet watercolour painting, crayon drawing, finger knitting, beading, weaving, simple embroidery, pickle making, bread making, and simple cooking.
 Senior kindergarten children do handwork projects that require more effort and patience.
 These activities develop not only fine motor skills, eye-hand coordination and focus but also perseverance which is rewarded with a project’s completion.
+Activities are also important learning opportunities in Junior KG and Senior KG to work on pre-academic skills detailed below.

 FREE PLAY